rich-at-thinkful/ft-curric-gists/fundamentals/build-bookmarks-app.md

 ### Project Overview
 Using everything you've learned over the Fundamentals section of the course, you will build the frontend for an API-powered Bookmarks application that lets the user store and rate their custom web bookmarks.

+### Due Date and Grading
+You have until the end of day Friday (typically 6PM ET) to complete your project and submit it for evaluation.
+To receive a passing grade, the project must:

+* Fulfil every non-extension user story below
+* Fulful every non-extension technical requirement below

+For successful submission, you *MUST* push your final version to the `gh-pages` branch of your repo.

 ### User Stories

 As a user: